AliShandhor/AliShandhor/README.md

 ---

 ## 🌱 About Me
-- 💼 Gained hands-on experience in **software development**, working on real-world projects
+- 💼 Gained hands-on experience in **software development & AI/ML**, working on real-world projects
 - 🔭 Currently working ondevelopment and AI-driven full-stack application (AISalon)
 - 🎯 Always learning and exploring new **technologies**
 ---